Supreme Court blocks Louisiana abortion law as Chief Justice Roberts joins liberal justices in 5-4 ruling

 Kavanaugh filed a dissent, writing only for himself.
 He said he would have allowed the law to take effect in order to see whether it would impose a burden on women's access to abortion in the state.

+“The Supreme Court has stepped in under the wire to protect the rights of Louisiana women,” said Nancy Northup, president and CEO of the Center for Reproductive Rights.
+“The three clinics left in Louisiana can stay open while we ask the Supreme Court to hear our case.
+This should be an easy case — all that’s needed is a straightforward application of the court’s own precedent.”

+Benjamin Clapper, executive director for Louisiana Right to Life, said he was disappointed that the law remains on hold.
+He said supporters of abortion rights have fought “against every common-sense health standard.
+This is just another example of the extreme lengths the abortion industry pursues to protect abortion-on-demand.”

-The vote was not a ruling on the legal merits of the Louisiana restriction, but the decision to keep the law on hold signals that a majority of the justices have doubts about its constitutionality.
+The high court's decision Thursday was not a ruling on the legal merits of the Louisiana restriction.
+But the decision to keep the law on hold signals that a majority of the justices have doubts about its constitutionality.

 Passed by the state legislature in 2014, the measure requires any doctor offering abortion services to have admitting privileges at a hospital within 30 miles.
 Two Louisiana doctors and a clinic filed a legal challenge, arguing that it was identical to a Texas law the Supreme Court struck down in 2016.
 In that ruling, joined by Justice Kennedy, the court said Texas imposed an obstacle on women seeking access to abortion services without providing them any medical benefits.